mx-hxh/mx-hxh.github.io/index.md

 ### **Introduction**
 This project aims to:
 1. detect performance issues in a given wind farm such as certain inverters require slight maintenance or become faulty that require replacement.
-2. predict windfarm output in the short future for better grid management.
+2. predict wind farm output in the short future for better grid management.

 Data source: [kaggle](https://www.kaggle.com/anikannal/solar-power-generation-data)